 - Hyperpigmentation- mainly on the face and thighs

 Stage 1 Whipple’s disease can last several years, up to a decade.
 Doctors prescribe treatment based on the patient’s complaints and temporarily relieve the patient, but the infection continues to develop.

 At the onset of stage 2, the disease affects the digestive system.
 A patient may experience:

 - Frequent diarrhea – up to 15 times a day, regardless of the quantity and quality of food taken.

 - A sharply decreasing body weight- up to cachexia.

-At stage 3, Whipple's disease is specifically systemic - not only the intestines are affected, but also other organs/systems.
+At stage 3, Whipple’s disease is specifically systemic – not only the intestines but other organs/systems are affected.
 It is during this period that pronounced symptoms appear: